 $env:INSTGO_LICENSE_KEY=${ARMS_LICENSEKEY}; $env:INSTGO_REGION_ID=${ARMS_REGIONID}; $env:INSTGO_DEV="false"; instgo.exe go build -aClean up Golang observability temporary files

-You can run the clean command to clean up temporary compilation and runtime files in the current directory.
+You can run the clean command to remove temporary compilation and runtime files from the current directory.
 For example:

-instgo cleanTo delete the locally cached Golang agent, add the --localAgents flag:
+instgo cleanTo delete locally cached Golang agents, add the --localAgents flag:

 instgo clean --localAgentsManually upgrade the instgo tool

-If you have an older version of instgo, you can run the update command to update your instgo tool and Golang agent to the latest version available online.
+If you have an older version of instgo, you can run the update command to update your instgo tool and Golang agent.
+This command updates them to the latest versions available online.
 For example:

-instgo updateBy default, instgo automatically updates at compile-time based on the ARMS release schedule.
-In some edge cases, a compilation failure may occur.
-If this happens, you can try to compile the application again to resolve the issue.
+instgo updateBy default, instgo automatically updates at the start of each compilation based on the ARMS release schedule.
+In some edge cases, this may cause the compilation to fail.
+Retrying the compilation usually resolves the issue.

 If your instgo version is earlier than 1.3.0, the